Kolob Arch via La Verkin Creek

 Geology becomes art as the La Verkin Creek, with its soothing sounds of life-giving water, sculpts some of the most colorful canyon walls in southwestern Utah.
 Awe inspiring views of the Kolob Terrace along the trail give a tired runner many places to stop and recharge while gazing upon the high plateau country of Zion.
 Wildlife abounds in these protected canyons and runners will encounter reptiles, birds, and mammals.

-is not the worlds largest span in terms of measurement by width and size, but visitors concur with the claim that it is certainly one of the most beautiful and massive arches in creation surrounded and protected by the majestic scenery of Zion.
+Seven miles along the trail, one is rewarded with a sight not seen by most of Zions two and a half million annual visitors, the impressive expanse of Kolob Arch.
+Most experts now agree that Kolob Arch is not the worlds largest span in terms of measurement by width and size, but visitors concur with the claim that it is certainly one of the most beautiful and massive arches in creation surrounded and protected by the majestic scenery of Zion.

 Moving up in elevation, the arid grassland and desert shrub communities give way to the pinyon-juniper community, a desert forest full of life.
 These slow growing evergreens are both cold and drought tolerant, supporting a diversity of wildlife to rival the riparian areas.
 Juniper trees, being more drought tolerant, dominate the transition zone between the lowland communities and the pinyon-juniper forests.